jinx420/isThisWebsiteOnline/README.md

 7. **My Settings wont get carried over to never Versions:** Every time you upgrade to a newer version of this program, you can either export your settings and put them in the `iwoSource` folder, or you just use the newer `.exe` or `.py` and copy that to the old directory where you had it installed.

+8. **The application's functionality is not fully operational, and I cannot update it via the automated update check:** If you have been provided with a Preview version prior to `v0.3.6`, you will essentially be stuck on that version until a new release is available, unless you manually update it.
+The reason for this limitation is the way the automated update check functions, which only verifies the version number within the code and the GitHub release page.
+To differentiate between preview versions and production-ready samples, I have started using the suffix `rc` (release candidate) at the end of the version number, such as `v0.3.7rc`.

+   *Note: This also applies if you utilize the application's source code directly, as I have removed the development branch.
+For further Information read more [here](#notice-for-developers).*

 ## Notice for Developers

 ⚠️ **Important Notice:** Starting from version v0.3.2, the branch `develop` has been renamed to `old-develop` and is no longer actively maintained.
 To streamline our development process and focus efforts on the `master` branch, which contains the latest stable version, we have made this change.